Kids like Cohen win with Children’s Hospital Lottery 2022

 Cohen’s neurology and genetics teams collaborated to develop the best treatment plan for him before the seizures could cause irreparable brain damage.
 Thankfully, Cohen’s seizures were controlled with medication and the team keeps a close eye on him as he grows to ensure the meds keep doing their job.
 Today, Cohen is hitting all the milestones of a typical two-year-old – chatting up a storm and getting into everything!

 “Thanks to our incredible specialists and generous support through the Children’s Hospital Lottery of these important technologies available to Cohen when he needed them, a potentially horrible situation turned into a quick diagnosis and right path of treatment that has changed the trajectory of our son’s life,” says Hayley.
 “We are so grateful.”

-Proceeds of this year’s 30th annual Children’s Hospital Lottery will support the Alberta Children’s Hospital Epilepsy Program, funding life-saving, life-changing technology to diagnose seizures sooner and more accurately than ever before.
+Proceeds of the 2022 Children’s Hospital Lottery supported the Alberta Children’s Hospital Epilepsy Program, funding life-saving, life-changing technology to diagnose seizures sooner and more accurately than ever before.